December 31, 2022/ Astik Dubey/ Tax Law

 The Rise of Online Gaming in India

 In this era of digitalization, everyone is trying to generate revenue with the help of a digital instruments.
 One such instrument is fantasy sports, a part of the online gaming industry.
 It is one of the fastest-growing industries not only in India, but in the world.
-As per the data provided by invest-India, with 130 million users, India has the biggest fantasy sports market in the world; online gaming revenue grew by 28% to $1.2 billion in 2021; it could reach $1.9 billion by 2024.
+As per the data provided by Invest-India, with 130 million users, India has the biggest fantasy sports market in the world; online gaming revenue grew by 28% to $1.2 billion in 2021; it could reach $1.9 billion by 2024.
 The Indian market has already given rise to three gaming unicorns viz.
 Dream11, Game 24×7, and Mobile Premier League.

 The Intersection between Goods and Services Tax and Online Gaming